DataJuggler/BlazorGallery/ProjectTemplates/Working/templates/README.md

 # News

+v1.2.9
+6.6.2023: I realized when I added Email Verification, I made the app stop working for people who did not have Azure Email Service setup and configured.
+To fix this, I added a new property to the Admin table 'EmailVerificationRequired'.
+This value is set to 0 in Insert Admin.sql unless you change it.
+This allows people to test in Visual Studio without wiring up Email Verification.

 v1.2.7
 6.3.2023: I have finished adding Email verification using Azure Email Service.
 The way I wrote this, if you want to implement Email Verification Required, set an Environment